meteor/meteor/source/packages/modules.md

 > Meteor 1.3 filled the gap with a fully standards-compliant module system that works on both the client and the server.

-> Meteor 1.7 introduced `meteor.mainModule` and `meteor.testModule` to `package.json` so Meteor doesn't need special folders anymore, like imports.
-Also doesn't need to eager load files.
+> Meteor 1.7 introduced `meteor.mainModule` and `meteor.testModule` to `package.json` so Meteor doesn't need special folders anymore for js resources.
+Also doesn't need to eager load js resources.

+By design, `meteor.mainModule` only affect js resources.
+For non-js resources, there are still some things that can only be done within imports:

+- only stylesheets within imports can be dynamically imported
+- you can only control the load order of stylesheets by importing them in js if the stylesheets are within imports

+Any non-js resource outside of imports (and some other special folders) are still eagerly loaded.

+> You can read more about these differences in this [comment](https://github.com/meteor/meteor/pull/11381#issuecomment-818816052).

 ## Enabling modules